Dzianddafi/FWI_FinalThesis/README.md

 Tarantola, A. (1984).
 Inversion of seismic reflection data in the acoustic approximation, GEOPHYSICS, 49(8), 1259–1266. https://doi.org/10.1190/1.1441754
 Virieux, J., dan Operto, S. (2009).
 An overview of full-waveform inversion in exploration geophysics, GEOPHYSICS, 74(6), WCC1–WCC26. https://doi.org/10.1190/1.3238367
 Wang, Z., Bovik, A. C., Sheikh, H. R., dan Simoncelli, E. P. (2004).
 Image quality assessment: From error visibility to structural similarity, IEEE Transactions

+Throughout the filtering phase, I used https://github.com/mrava87/Devito-fwi as the reference since his code are easy to comprehend